cartesi/docs/docs/tutorials/gpg-verify/create-project.md

 :::note Section Goal
 - understand use case of using GPG for document signature verification
-- create and initialize project for the GPG Verify Cartesi Compute DApp
+- create and initialize project for the GPG Verify Cartesi Compute dApp
 :::

 ## Introduction